Roxtec/TransiterDesignerAPISampleCode/README.md

         npx nswag swagger2csclient --core 3.1

 3. The program first asks about namespace of the generated classes.
-You can choose whatever you like; here we use _RtdApiCodeSamples_.
+For the samples to work, use _RtdApiCodeSamples_.

-3. Next, the program asks about the path or URL to swagger.json.
+4. Next, the program asks about the path or URL to swagger.json.
 Enter: https://transitdesigner.roxtec.com/api/docs/swagger.json

 The program now generates a file named `Full`.
 This file contains C# code for the Swagger client.